sebelga/gstore-node-docs/entity/creation.md

 # Entity

 Each entity is an instance of a Model and represents an entity stored in the Datastore of a certain _Kind_.

-## Creation

 To create an entity you call the Model constructor

 ```js